KathanP19/HowToHunt/Broken_Auth_And_Session_Management/Session_based_bugs.md

-### Old Session Does Not Expire:
+### Old Session Does Not Expire After Password Change:
 * Steps:
 ```
-      1.create your account
+      1.create An account On Your Target Site
-      2.open two browser eg.,chrome and firefox
-      3.Login in one browser eg.chrome
-      4.In other browser(firefox) login either change your password or reset your password
-      5.After successfully changed or reset go to other browser refresh the page if you are still logged in
+      2.Login Into Two Browser With Same Account(Chrome, FireFox.You Can Use Incognito Mode As well)
+      3.Change You Password In Chrome, On Seccessfull Password Change Referesh Your Logged in Account In FireFox/Incognito Mode.
+      4.If you'r still logged in Then This Is a Bug
 ```
-Than this is an old session does not expire bug

 ### Session Hijacking (Intended Behavior)
 * Steps:
 ```